rojomisin/chef-play/README.md

 ## Usage

 See [play_test](https://github.com/dhoer/chef-play/tree/master/test/fixtures/cookbooks/play_test) cookbook
-for an example using play cookbook to install distribution artifact as a service.
+for an example using play cookbook to install distribution artifacts as a service.

+The attributes descriptions below are for both resource and recipe e.g., `servicename` and `node['play']['servicename']`.

 ### Attributes